joysmith/KU-UIT/Game programming/assets/lab/7 lab.README.md

-# 3. Create a basic game engine loop including input handling, update logic, and rendering
+# 7. Create a simple 2D game using Python and Pygame or Java (e.g., platformer or shooter)